ARM-software/abi-aa/pauthabielf64/pauthabielf64.rst

 dlopen and access symbols in that library via ``dlsym`` or ``dlvsym``.
 Some or all of these pointers may be signed.
 The signing schema for these functions is a platform decision that the compiled code and implementation of dlsym agree on.
-A simple implicit signing schema is for dlsym to sign code pointers but not data pointers.
-A more complex implemenation could add metadata to inform the dynamic linker how dlsym should sign the pointer.
-Finally variants of the dlsym, and dlvsym functions could be added with an extra parameter for the signing schema.

-TBD A mechanism to support different signing schemas for ``dlsym`` and ``dlvsym``.

-Questions/Issues

-* Feedback on whether a signing schema is needed for runtime dynamic linking.
+The PAuth ABI uses a simple simple implicit signing schema.
+If the symbol found by dlsym has type STT_FUNC the address to be returned is signed with the ``IA`` key with a 0 modifier.
+Otherwise the address is not signed.

+An optional extension that communicates the signing schema for a symbol to the dynamic linker can be found in Appendix extension to recording signing schema for dlsym.

 ELF Marking
 ===========